enpit/chateau-bouble/README.md

 ### interactiveMode

-If you just want to use the Chateau Bublé for displaying a chat view without a text input field or header, set this to false.
+If you just want to use the Chateau Boublé for displaying a chat view without a text input field or header, set this to false.
 Useful for example for displaying a website with a conversational UI.
 Defaults to `true`.

 ### chatStatus